ekruskal/dsp/03-command_line.md

 ls -lh will perform the same operation as ls -l, except it will display the size in a human readable format.

+Now let's say I wanted to list the contents of my directories using a long listing pattern but I wanted to include files that began with ".".
+Then I would combine the flags -l and -a like so:  ls -l -a

 ---